Azure/azure-kusto-spark/docs/KustoSource.md

 artifacts in a separate directory.
 This directory is captured as part of read-transaction information logs reported on the Spark Driver node

 * **KUSTO_BLOB_STORAGE_ACCOUNT_NAME**
-Transient storage account name.
+'blobStorageAccountName' - Transient storage account name.
 Either this, or a SAS url, must be provided in order to access the storage account

 * **KUSTO_BLOB_STORAGE_ACCOUNT_KEY**
-Storage account key.
+'blobStorageAccountKey' - Storage account key.
 Either this, or a SAS url, must be provided in order to access the storage account

 * **KUSTO_BLOB_CONTAINER**
-Blob container name.
+'KUSTO_BLOB_CONTAINER' - Blob container name.
 This container will be used to store all transient artifacts created every time the corresponding RDD is materialized.
 Once the RDD is no longer required by the caller application, the container and/or all its contents can be deleted by the caller.

 * **KUSTO_BLOB_STORAGE_SAS_URL**
-SAS access url: a complete url of the SAS to the container.
+'KUSTO_BLOB_STORAGE_SAS_URL' - SAS access url: a complete url of the SAS to the container.
 Either this, or a storage account name and key, must be provided in order to access the storage account

 * **KUSTO_READ_MODE**
-Override the connector heuristic to choose between 'Single' and 'Distributed' mode.
+'readMode' - Override the connector heuristic to choose between 'Single' and 'Distributed' mode.
 Options are - 'ForceSingleMode', 'ForceDistributedMode'.
 Scala and java users may take these options from com.microsoft.kusto.spark.datasource.ReadMode.